cverluise/patentcity/docs/ASSETS_POPULATION.md

     Missing VoB data (concentrated in 1871, 1901 and 1941) are filled with linear interpolation.

-    Once we have data for all VoB entities (real or imputed), we caggregate them to obtain population data at the NUTS2 level using the conversion table reported in [statisticalareasvob_gb.csv](https://github.com/cverluise/patentcity/tree/master/assets).
+    Once we have data for all VoB entities (real or imputed), we aggregate them to obtain population data at the NUTS2 level using the conversion table reported in [statisticalareasvob_gb.csv](https://github.com/cverluise/patentcity/tree/master/assets).

     **Post-1981 data collection**